 By Roberta Naas

-Twenty-one years ago, in 1997, the Richemont Group (then known as the Vendôme Group) purchased a tiny Italian watch brand that essentially had one watch model and a single historic boutique in Florence, Italy.
+Twenty-two years ago, in 1997, the Richemont Group (then known as the Vendôme Group) purchased a tiny Italian watch brand that essentially had one watch model and a single historic boutique in Florence, Italy.
 That brand was Officine Panerai, and today it has grown into a worldwide brand with a cult-like following of Paneristi collectors, a state-of-the-art manufacture in Switzerland, dozens of boutiques, and some of the most sophisticated and easily identifiable watches on the market.

 The majority of Officine Panerai’s success can be attributed to one man with a great vision: Angelo Bonati.
 At the request of Johann Rupert, Chairman and CEO of Richemont, Bonati left his long-held position at Cartier in 1997 to lead the newly purchased brand on its forward charge.